Josh Branscum

-Josh Branscum (born June 13, 1982) is an American politician serving as a member of the Kentucky House of Representatives from the 83rd district.
-Elected in November 2020, he assumed office on January 1, 2021.
+Josh Branscum (born June 13, 1982) is an American politician and a Republican member of the Kentucky House of Representatives from Kentucky's 83rd House district.
+His district includes Clinton and Russell counties, as well as part of Pulaski County.

-Early life and education
+Background

 Branscum was born and raised in Russell Springs, Kentucky.
 He earned a Bachelor of Arts degree in organizational communication from Georgetown College and a Bachelor of Science in construction management from Eastern Kentucky University.

-Career

-Branscum is the president of Branscum Construction.
-He was elected to the Kentucky House of Representatives in November 2020 and assumed office on January 1, 2021.
-In February 2021, Branscum became the lead sponsor of an election security bill.